 “We’ve never offered anything quite like it before,” says Sarah Barnes, the farm’s education coordinator.
 “The idea is to offer a variety of options for people who are interested in learning about gardening.”

-The Spring Garden Clinic held in February 2015 reviewed the high points of composting, vegetable gardening, natural pest control, cooking, water conservation, and seed saving — led by members of Soil Born Farms and their community partners.
+The Spring Garden Clinic reviewed the high points of composting, vegetable gardening, natural pest control, cooking, water conservation, and seed saving — led by members of Soil Born Farms and their community partners.
 The 3-hour format complements the farm’s other more intensive gardening classes, and is a way to introduce the farm to a new audience and hopefully inspire urban farmers to “grow their groceries.”

 Barnes says the demand for gardening training is growing faster than Soil Born’s capacity to fulfill it.
 Tickets to the clinic were gone within three days.
 “There’s a thirst for this, a hunger out there.
 So we’re trying our best to meet it,” she says.

 A more comprehensive Beginning Gardener Course begins in April which goes into more depth on garden design, building healthy soil, garden ecology, pest control and more over seven weeks.

 An intermediate course starts Feb.
 14, which covers advanced garden design and planting, seed saving and propagation, tree pruning, attracting pollinators and beneficial insects.
 Courses in the Grow Your Groceries series cost $225.

 Barnes says the farm hopes to offer one of those courses again in the fall and cover cool season gardening.
 There’s also a six-month permiculture design course that delves into how to mimick nature’s processes to create sustainable environments with less human intervention.

 So where is all this hunger for gardening information coming from?